DucarrougeR/UCD-Research-Practicum-WiFi-Occupancy-Platform/README.md

 You can also:
   - Add new data
   - Drag and drop files into the "Upload new data" section
-  - Export documents as Markdown, HTML and PDF

-> Develop a software system that will estimate room occupancy based on wifi log data.
+> Develop a software system that will reflect whether a room is occupied or not and estimate room occupancy based on wifi log data.
 >Teams have freedom to decide on the scope.

 > The application developed also incorporates Received Signal Strength Indicator (RSSI) and audio data.